-This is a plugin which will terminate tests after a certain timeout.
-When doing so it will show a stack dump of all threads running at the time.
+This plugin will time each test and terminate it when it takes too long.
+Termination may or may not be graceful, please see below, but when aborting it will show a stack dump of all thread running at the time.
 This is useful when running tests under a continuous integration server or simply if you don’t know why the test suite hangs.

-The pytest-timeout plugin has been tested on python 2.6 or higher, including 3.X, pypy and pypy3.
+The pytest-timeout plugin has been tested on Python 3.6 and higher, including PyPy3.
+See tox.ini for currently tested versions.

 Install is as simple as e.g.: